crimzoda/Zodart/README.md

 # Zodart
 A virtual gallery, people can submit art and everyday automatically, 3 will be chosen and displayed.
   - This utilizes the MariaDB fork of MySQL.
+  - A fully operational website version of this up at [zodart.com](https://zodart.com/)

 ![zodart_screenshot](https://user-images.githubusercontent.com/46323591/204822159-607e6a76-804a-4e5e-a233-3ae68e06485d.png)